 International and Study Abroad Programs

-In the long-standing tradition of Jesuit education, Fordham University encourages study that enhances students' understandings of the world's peoples and their interdependence.
-Our goal is to help students prepare for the challenges of studying abroad by enabling them to gain an understanding of other cultures and to incorporate a global dimension to their chose fields of study.
-Fordham University operates its own full-term abroad programs in Spanish studies at Universidad de Granada, on Service Learning and Community Engagement at the University of Pretoria and, for theater, liberal arts, and business students, attractive and innovative direct enroll options at our London Centre at Heythrop College.
-In addition, summer programs in London, Pretoria, Beijing, and Rome, a number of faculty-led short-term courses in Spain, Mexico, Ukraine, China, Japan, Colombia, and Russia offer students who cannot commit to a semester or a full year of study abroad opportunities to incorporate a global dimension into their education.
-The University, of course, also recognizes that a sustained period of study in another culture is desirable and offers, through consortia, affiliation, and exchange agreements, one of the most extensive networks for full-term foreign study of any major university.
+In the long-standing tradition of Jesuit education, Fordham University encourages study that enhances students’ understandings of the world’s peoples and their interdependence.
+Our goal is to help students prepare for the challenges of studying abroad by enabling them to gain an understanding of other cultures and to incorporate a global dimension to their chosen fields of study.
+Fordham University operates its own full-term abroad programs in Spanish studies at Universidad de Granada, on Service Learning and Community Engagement at the University of Pretoria and, or theater, liberal arts and business students, attractive and innovative direct enroll options at our London Centre at Heythrop College.
+In addition, summer programs in London, Pretoria, Beijing and Rome, a number of faculty-led short term courses in Spain, Mexico, Ukraine, China, Japan, Colombia and Russia offer students who cannot commit to a semester or a full year of study abroad opportunities to incorporate a global dimension into their education.
+The University, or course, also recognizes that a sustained period of study in another culture is desirable and offers, through consortia, affiliation and exchange agreements, one of the most extensive networks for full-term foreign study of any major university.

 Full-term study abroad is not a requirement, nor an entitlement of a Fordham education.
 Rather, sophomores earn the right to do a full-term program abroad during their junior year by submitting an application statement that advances a clearly reasoned academic purpose and demonstrates adequate preparation and genuine enthusiasm for learning about and experiencing other cultures.
 In addition, applicants to full-term programs must be in good academic standing (GPA of 3.00 or better) and have a clear disciplinary record.

 Prospective applicants should consider the following general guidelines: